Skip to main content

 Name Game: Why You Should Favor Named Exports in ES Modules

-1. Transparent Functionality with Clear Exports
+1. Crystal Clear Functionality with Named Exports

 // utils.js